omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 * To check the signature, use Windows Explorer, righ-click the file and select Properties.

-Sign the app executable, build the installer and sign the installer EXE.
+Sign the app executables, build the installer and sign the installer EXE.
 Name the installer something like "setupMyApp-Ver11-Win32.exe" ( that is, with app name and version number ) Note that, once accepted, the installer cannot be modified.
 If you release a new version, change the installer filename.